Restitution to Victims of Drunk Driving

 Victims of drunk driving accidents often need multiple surgeries, physical

-a result of their injuries.
+as a result of their injuries.
 Compensation for victims can include medical

 After being injured in a DUI-related crash or losing a loved one, the primary